 These courses, along with any prerequisite courses for your major, must be completed by the end of the spring term before your transfer to UC Davis for fall enrollment.

-You must earn at least a 2.40 GPA in your UC-transferable classes to meet UC requirements.
+You must earn at least a 2.40 GPA in your UC-transferable classes to meet UC requirements; California non-residents must earn at least a 2.80 GPA.
 However, UC Davis requires a minimum 2.80 GPA to be selected for admission, and many of our most popular programs may require a higher GPA.
 Strive to achieve your highest possible GPA in order to be most competitive.
 No more than 14 semester (21 quarter) units may be taken Pass/No Pass.

 If you will require a visa to live or study in the United States, you are considered an international applicant and must follow additional admission procedures for international applicants.
 You are not considered an international applicant if you are a U.S. citizen or permanent resident, even if you have completed coursework at a school in another country.